-Who need to know about the BRCA gene mutation?
+Who needs to know about the BRCA gene mutation?

 If you have had breast or ovarian cancer you may have been the first person in your family shown to carry the BRCA mutation and this news may come as a shock to your family.
 Perhaps you have had predictive testing and the presence of the mutation within your family has been known for some time.

 During your genetic counselling session the doctor or the genetic counsellor will go through your family tree with you to identify who is at risk of inheriting the faulty BRCA gene.

 Your close relatives (brothers, sisters and your children) will have a 50% chance of inheriting the faulty BRCA gene.
 In most families it will be easy to predict if the faulty BRCA gene came down through your mother’s or your father’s family because of the family history of cancer.
 The only way to prove this is to test family members to see who has the faulty gene.
 Only your relatives from that side of the family will have a risk of inheriting the faulty BRCA gene.